chrisbanes/ActionBar-PullToRefresh/README.md

 ### This is a Preview
 Please note that this is currently in a preview state.
 This basically means that the API is not fixed and you should expect changes between releases.

+### Todo
+As this is a preview also means that function is missing.
+See the [Todo](https://github.com/chrisbanes/ActionBar-PullToRefresh/wiki/Todo) page for more info on what needs to be added.

+---

+## Sample

+Eventually the sample will be available to download on Google Play.
+As we're not stable yet you can find the APK [here](https://drive.google.com/folderview?id=0BxAFUoBj0OjaYTd3SUkzYjIydG8&usp=sharing).

 ---